papyrusphp/domain-event-registry/README.md

         );
     },

+    // Optionally ClassBasedDomainEventNameResolver can be used as a fallback resolver via ClassBasedDomainEventNameResolverDecorator
     DomainEventNameResolver::class => static function (ContainerInterface $container): DomainEventNameResolver {
-        // Only use the decorator if you would like to use BOTH the Class-based- as Named- DomainEventNameResolver return new ClassBasedDomainEventNameResolverDecorator(
+        return new ClassBasedDomainEventNameResolverDecorator(
             new ClassBasedDomainEventNameResolver($container->get(Inflector::class)),
-            new NamedDomainEventNameResolver()
+            new YourImplementationOfDomainEventNameResolver()
         );
     },
 ];
 ```